Permissionless-Software-Foundation/jwt-bch-frontend/README.md

 [this template](https://github.com/christroutner/gatsby-login).
 It is intended to be run with [this back end](https://github.com/Permissionless-Software-Foundation/jwt-bch-api).

+It started out as a humble app, but grew to become the home page of [FullStack.cash](https://fullstack.cash).

 This single page app (SPA) allows users to:
 - Create an account.
 - Fund their account with BCH and receive credit.